DuPage County Salvation Army assistance programs.

 - Other seasonal programs offered are Coats for Kids program, Prison Toy program, Summer meals, and Thanksgiving turkeys and food baskets.

 Many of these programs, in particular the Christmas services, are paid for by donations.
 Money is collected from the Christmas kettles, United Way funding, local businesses and mail appeals.
 As indicated, the Salvation Army relies heavily on volunteers.
-Just a few of those volunteer programs offered are Dress-a-Doll and Dress-a-Bear program, Toy Shop, serving of holiday meals, Wrapping gifts, Basket Distribution, and services such as Meals on Wheels.
+Just a few of those volunteer programs offered are Dress-a-Doll and Dress-a-Bear program, Toy Shop, of serving of free holiday meals.
+They also partner with free charitable Christmas tree programs as well as help with Wrapping gifts, Basket Distribution, and services such as Meals on Wheels.

 Disaster assistance is offered across the state of Illinois and county.
 In a man-made or natural disaster situation, whether it be a fire, flood, or tornado, the Salvation Army of DuPage County and Wheaton can provide emergency assistance and coordinate volunteers.
 Services offered are counseling and disaster center operations for long-term emergency situations; Canteen and food service to assist public safety personnel and victims at disaster sites; as well as support and back-up services to and from other Salvation Army units located in Chicago and central Illinois.